 What if I’m not sure therapy is right for me?

 That’s completely okay.
-The Clinical Consult is designed to help you figure that out.
+The Clarity Consult is designed to help you figure that out.

-Whatever you decide, the post-session guidance and any selected Quenza resources are yours to keep - so you’ll still walk away with a clearer understanding of what’s going on and what next steps might help.
+Whatever you decide, you’ll still walk away with a clearer understanding of what’s going on and what next steps might help.

 If you have any other questions, feel free to get in touch!